Oskar Spate: Career

 In 1953, Spate became an advisor to the Australian Minister for Territories, for whom he produced important papers on the economy and demography of Papua New Guinea and Fiji.
 His 1959 report on The Fijian People was particularly notable, because it became the document that guided how colonial administers handled the process of Fiji's independence.
 In 1969, he served on the commission that recommended the creation of the University of Papua New Guinea.
 By the 1960s, the discipline of geography was growing more quantitative.
-Spate's more humanistic tendencies made him uncomfortable with these trends and in 1967 he became the director of the Australian National University's Research School of Pacific and Asian Studies (RSPAS), a more administrative position which allowed him to avoid entanglement in disciplinary debates.
+Spate's more humanistic tendencies made him uncomfortable with these trends and in 1967 he was appointed Director of the Research School of Pacific (and Asian) Studies, Australian National University, a more administrative position which allowed him to avoid entanglement in disciplinary debates.
 He served in this capacity until his retirement in 1972, when he took up a position in the Department of Pacific History.
 He retired in 1976 and began writing his master work, a monumental three-volume history of the Pacific, The Spanish Lake: The Pacific Since Magellan.
 He died in 2000 at the age of 89.